Auriana/TWEB_Project1/README.md

 ## To do

-1. DONE - solve PDF upload -> have to load it in the presenterSide view (id = undefined).

-2. AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).
+1. AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).

-3. fix and solve heroku problems.
+2. fix and solve heroku problems.

-4. delete the popup test on PDF upload.

-5. create the list of Archive under the blocks.
+3. create the list of Archive under the blocks.

-6. delete the "things".

-7. improve design for a more practical use.
+4. improve design for a more practical use.

-8. create the analytic page.
+5. create the analytic page.

-9. before quit the lecture, ask if sure (both sides).
+6. before quit the lecture, ask if sure (both sides).

 - LATER notifications of questions.
 - LATER - duplicate presenter screen.